MillionConcepts/glcat_documentation/pages/aspect_tables.md

 * - `ok_exposure_time`
   - float (may be null)
   - Leg recalculation
-  - Total time during which usable data was weing collected; always less than `eclipse_duration`; always a whole number of seconds
+  - Total time during which usable data was being collected; always less than `eclipse_duration`; always a whole number of seconds
 * - `ra0`
   - float (may be null)
   - Leg recalculation